20LitersAdmin/filterbuildscheduler/README.md

 8. Technologies views:
   - list components and parts with quantities

 ## The Future
 1. Use Paperclip to add part and component images
-2. Send email with weekly product availability (by user.primary_location == Business Connect?)
-3. Track item inventory/count over time
+3. Track item inventory/count over time with a cool graph
 4. Roll in monthly reporting?